schmelto/100-days-of-code/log.md

 **Today's Progress**:

 Today it was very hard to motivate myself for the #100daysofcode challange.
 But here I am.
-I want to start the app for taking pictures for the text recognizion.
+I want to start the app for taking pictures for the text recognition.

 **Link to work:**